olegantonyan/mpz/README.md

 Some config options can be changed only by editing config files:

 - `stream_buffer_size` in `global.yml` - minimal stream buffer size in bytes.
 The default is 128KB;
+- `single_instance` in `global.yml` - when `true` the player will reuse 1 instance, launching another instance with files as command line arguments will send these files to running instance as a new playlist;

 ## Hotkeys